sreyageorge7/Heart_disease_prediction-using-django/README.md

-This is a simple dice rolling program where we can find random dice and its my first project
+This is a simple dice rolling program code where we can find random dice